jcoreio/material-ui-render-props-styles/README.md

 in `package.json` and building for legacy browsers, make sure to add a build rule to transpile this package.

+If you are using `create-react-app`, you will need to import from `material-ui-render-props-styles/index` to prevent minification errors until https://github.com/facebook/create-react-app/pull/5005 lands (hopefully).

 ```js
 import createStyled from 'material-ui-render-props-styles'